UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

 ### Implementation
 The compass sensor is mounted away from the drive motors to minimize magnetic interference.
 During autonomous operation, it provides continuous heading feedback, enabling precise turns and stable navigation throughout the robot's run.

-why we use compass sensor
+## why we use compass sensor :
+- we use the compass sensor for navigation and making the robot head into the direction we want

 why we use piximoon camera insted of other camera